turingschool/backend-curriculum-site/module3/projects/consultancy/index.md

 ---

+## Professional Development Goals

+You will be better prepared to hit the ground running in the workplace having worked on a larger team, in a much larger application base, with lots of moving pieces.
+Understanding the deeper impact of how a small change can have a cascading effect on other pieces of a system will be crucial.
+We'll also examine our end users on a deeper level to install a strong sense of developer empathy.

+---

 ## Learning Goals

-Below are technical goals that you should be applying in this project.<br>
-The priority of these goals are demonstrated using a star grading system.<br>
+Below are technical goals that you should be applying in this project.
+The priority of these goals are demonstrated using a star grading system.

-By the end of this project: <br>
+By the end of this project:
-  Student should have a functional understanding of the concept ⭐ ⭐ ⭐ <br>
+- Student should have a functional understanding of the concept ⭐ ⭐ ⭐, or
-  Student should have a familiar understanding, but may still have questions ⭐ ⭐ <br>
+- Student should have a familiar understanding, but may still have questions ⭐ ⭐, or
-  Student should be be aware of the concept, but may need further resources to implement ⭐
+- Student should be be aware of the concept, but may need further resources to implement ⭐

 ### Explicit Technical Expectations
 * Consume two or more external APIs ⭐ ⭐ ⭐